-Connection considerations Previous versions Version 6 The format of messages into and out of the broker is: MQe format or MQ format MQ format only
+Connection considerations Previous versions Version 6.0 The format of messages into and out of the broker is: MQe format or MQ format MQ format only

-The next page in this set is "Deploying an MQe flow."
+The next topic in this set is "Deploying an MQe message flow."

-For help with configuring WebSphere MQ Everyplace see the documentation supplied with that product.
+For help with configuring WebSphere MQ Everyplace, see the documentation supplied with that product.

-Deploying an MQe flow
+Deploying an MQe message flow

-This page is part of a set of related pages that are best read in total and in sequence:
+This topic is part of a set of related topics that are best read in total and in sequence:

-- 1. "Migrating a flow containing WebSphere MQ Everyplace nodes" on page 55 - 2.
-"Designing MQe connections" on page 56 - 3.
-Deploying an MQe flow (this page) - 4.
-"Configuring after MQe flow deployment" on page 60
+- 1. "Migrating a message flow that contains WebSphere MQ Everyplace nodes" on page 61 - 2.
+"Designing MQe connections" on page 62 - 3.
+Deploying an MQe message flow (this topic) - 4.
+"Configuring after MQe message flow deployment" on page 65

-The following table describes the deployment possibilities of a flow containing MQeInput and MQeOutput nodes.
+The following table describes the deployment possibilities of a message flow that contains MQeInput and MQeOutput nodes.

-Attention: The use of flows containing MQeInput and MQeOutput nodes in WebSphere Message Broker Version 6.0 is deprecated.
-The behavior described here is intended only for when you are deploying from Version 6.0 to a previous version, and to provide a route for migration.
-Redesign your flows to remove the MQe nodes and replace them with MQ nodes configured to your own specifications and coordinated with your MQe Gateway configuration.
+Attention: The use of message flows that contain MQeInput and MQeOutput nodes in WebSphere Message Broker Version 6.0 is deprecated.
+The behavior that is described here is intended only for when you are deploying from Version 6.0 to a previous version, and to provide a route for migration.
+Redesign your flows to remove the MQe nodes and replace them with MQ nodes that are configured to your own specifications and coordinated with your MQe Gateway configuration.

-Deploy from Deploy to Result Previous version Previous version Works as before Previous version Version 6 Not possible - instead you must import your old flow into your Version 6 Message Brokers Toolkit and then deploy from there.
-1 Version 6 Previous version Works as before.
-2 Version 6 Version 6 Works when you set up an appropriately configured MQe gateway.
-When the broker receives the bar file, the MQeInput and MQeOutput nodes in the flow are converted into MQInput and MQOutput nodes reconfigured as detailed below
+Deploy from Deploy to Result Previous version Previous version Works as before Previous version Version 6.0 Not possible - instead you must import your old message flow into your Version 6.0 Message Brokers Toolkit and then deploy from there.
+1 Version 6.0 Previous version Works as before.
+2 Version 6.0 Version 6.0 Works when you set up an appropriately configured MQe gateway.
+When the broker receives the bar file, the MQeInput and MQeOutput nodes in the message flow are converted into MQInput and MQOutput nodes that are re-configured as described below.